Founding of the Institute

 After further organizational work, the Institute was formally opened in January 2006 at the Library.

-In 2007, Dr. Douglas Goldman of San Francisco and Mr Harvey Krueger of New York, the Institute’s first benefactors, were appointed Honorary Presidents of the Institute.
+In 2007, Dr. Douglas Goldman of San Francisco and the late Mr. Harvey Krueger of New York, the Institute’s first benefactors, were appointed Honorary Presidents of the Institute.

 In 2008, an Advisory Board of great distinction was set up.